itechnology-rs/package-scripts/Verification.md

 ------

 Releases indexed at <http://www.libpng.org/pub/png/libpng.html>.
 No HTTPS.
-No cryptographic signatures.
+As of 1.6.10, I found detached PGP signatures, not observed as of 1.6.8.
 MD5 checksums found in the web-page.
 The SourceForge git repo is a sequence of imports from the release tarballs.

 Can't spot an OS bundling newer than 1.5.x.

+As of 2014-03-06 (1.6.10), the PGP signatures verify, but the key used has no third-party signatures upon it.
+At this time, the key observed is `0xF54984BFA16C640F`, self-purporting to belong to `Glenn Randers-Pehrson (libpng) <glennrp@users.sourceforge.net>`.
+`Primary key fingerprint: 8048 643B A2C8 40F4 F92A  195F F549 84BF A16C 640F`

-In short: no meaningful verification is possible without a source audit and ongoing delta audits.
+Previous summary, still somewhat relevant: no meaningful verification is possible without a source audit and ongoing delta audits.
 It seems the general open source community is using Ongoing Repeated Leaps Of Faith around libpng.